 Click here to read what our clients and pilgrims say about 'Just Get Me Started'.

 It’s a way for you to start your pilgrimage, accompanied by a guide who has walked the Camino multiple times, someone who has both the knowledge and experience of how it all works.
 And you will start with a small group of people who share your goal and perhaps some of your concerns and fears as well, knowing you have access to an experienced guide to help resolve challenges as they arise.

-Our groups walk together for three to four days, depending on the starting point.
-Then our pilgrims continue on their own, with their new Camino friends.
-We welcome you to join us if you want to walk for just three or four days, or if your aim is to go all the way to Santiago or someplace in between.
+Our groups walk together for four days, and then our pilgrims continue on their own, with their new Camino friends.
+We welcome you to join us if you want to walk for just four days, or if your aim is to go all the way to Santiago or someplace in between.